 Dropcountr will create and send paper collateral, similar in style and content to the email marketing outreach as described above and send to accounts that didn't register with Dropcountr.
 The paper collateral will include instructions on how to sign up on Dropcountr.
-GMWSD is responsible for printing and mailing costs associated with the paper marketing campaign.
+The City is responsible for the printing and mailing costs associated with the paper marketing campaign.